Bolt rejects Valletta offer

 Bolt – who retired from track and field in 2017 – has been training with the Mariners since August.

-He previously spent time training with Bundesliga giant Borussia Dortmund, Mamelodi Sundowns and Stromsgodset
+He previously spent time training with Bundesliga giants Borussia Dortmund, Mamelodi Sundowns and Stromsgodset